← Back to Home

 Why Local Offices Cannot Help

-Because apostilles require physical documents means you cannot email or fax a document for apostille.
+The physical submission requirement means digital copies are never accepted.
 The physical FBI Background Check itself must travel to the apostille authority.
-The reason turnaround time is measured in weeks for mail-in submissions and days when a courier physically delivers.
-The main factor under your control is how the document reaches the apostille office: postal mail takes weeks in transit each way.
+This is why processing time is measured in weeks for mail-in submissions and days for courier services.
+The only variable you control is how the document reaches the apostille office: couriers eliminate the postal transit time entirely.

-One important clarification: notary certification can be a required step before the apostille process for certain document types.
-Non-government-issued records — personal declarations — must typically be notarized first before a Secretary of State will apostille them.
-In these cases, the notarization is done locally and the state authority completes the apostille.
+There is one nuance worth noting: a local notarization can be a required step before the apostille process for some FBI Background Check categories.
+Private documents — like affidavits, powers of attorney, and private agreements — must typically be notarized first before they can be submitted for apostille.
+In these cases, the notarization is done locally and the Secretary of State handles step two.
 We identifies any pre-apostille notarization requirements before submitting.

 Step-by-Step: Getting Your FBI Background Check Apostilled

-Getting your FBI Background Check apostilled involves a clear sequence of steps.
-First: obtain the correct version of your FBI Background Check — an original with an official seal, not a photocopy.
-Step two: determine whether your document needs notarization before submission.
-Step three: route to the right government office — state Secretary of State or US Department of State depending on whether your FBI Background Check is state or federally issued.
-Step four: collect your completed apostille and send it where it needs to go.
+Getting your FBI Background Check apostilled follows a defined order of operations.
+First: ensure you have the right form of the document — the original or a properly certified copy.
+Second: check if pre-apostille notarization is required for your document type.
+Third: submit to the correct authority — state Secretary of State or US Department of State depending on whether your FBI Background Check is state or federally issued.
+Step four: collect your completed apostille and submit it to the foreign authority.

-After your document arrives at our hub, our team inspects it against the apostille office's requirements: we verify it is the original or a certified copy, confirm it is the correct document version, verify any pre-submission requirements, and identify which government office has jurisdiction.
-This review takes one business day and is the most valuable part of the service: submitting an incorrect document to the wrong office.
+Once we receive your FBI Background Check, our team inspects it against the apostille office's requirements: we check for original seals and signatures, confirm it is the correct document version, verify any pre-submission requirements, and identify which government office has jurisdiction.
+This review typically takes one business day and is the most valuable part of the service: a first-attempt rejection from the apostille authority.

 Processing Times and Turnaround

-The quickest path to getting your document apostilled involves a runner that hand-delivers to the apostille office.
-Many apostille offices process walk-in documents same-day.
-Our courier uses this option where available to return apostilled documents faster than any postal alternative.
-For time-critical situations, reach out with your timeline so we can confirm whether same-day processing is available.
+The fastest possible FBI Background Check apostille turnaround involves a courier who physically delivers to the authority.
+The relevant government authorities process walk-in documents same-day.
+Our courier uses this option where available to return apostilled documents within a business week.
+When you have a firm deadline, contact us before ordering so we can confirm whether same-day processing is available.

-Apostille processing times vary significantly depending on the submission method and current government backlogs.
-Direct mail-in submissions are the slowest option: FBI Background Checks going to a Secretary of State typically take 3 to 6 weeks, and records going to the US Department of State can take up to 11 weeks due to national demand.
-During spring and summer immigration seasons, government apostille offices may experience extended backlogs.
+Turnaround for FBI Background Check apostilles differ considerably depending on the submission method and current government backlogs.
+Direct mail-in submissions are the slowest option: state documents typically take 3 to 6 weeks, and records going to the US Department of State can take up to 11 weeks at peak periods.
+During spring and summer immigration seasons, government apostille offices can add 2 to 4 weeks beyond standard processing.

 Common Mistakes That Delay Your Apostille

 Incorrect or missing payment is a surprisingly common reason submissions are rejected.
 Government apostille authorities assess a fee for each certificate issued.
-State fees vary but typically range from $5 to $25 per document.
-Underpaying or submitting an incorrect payment form causes the submission to be returned without processing.
+State fees vary but are generally $5 to $25 per apostille.
+Underpaying or submitting an incorrect payment form results in rejection.
 We submit the correct fees directly to the authority on your behalf so this type of delay never occur.

 Get Your FBI Background Check Apostilled